rezn5447/FOODr3k/README.md

 When you're open to anything, we put everything into the palm of your hand using our app, FOODr3k.
 With a single tap, this app will take all of the pressure off answering the age old question of  "What should we eat?".

-While a person can never be perfect, we believe that we've created something that takes the pressure a perfect decision off of an individual.
+While a person can never be perfect, we believe that we've created something that takes the pressure of a perfect decision off of the user.
 Sometimes the right choice is making one to begin with.

 ### TECH STACK  - API -  USAGE